San Jose State University

 to malware or other topics in information security.

 - Test 1, 100 points.
 Date:

 - Homework, quizzes, class participation and other work as

 assigned, 100 points.
 A subset of the assigned problems

 - Machine Learning Project,

+on that day.
 A written project report is due

 - Final, 100 points.

 Date: Thursday, May 16